squidfunk/iframe-worker/README.md

 The main reason this polyfill exists is that some users of [Material for MkDocs][2] need to distribute their documentation as static HTML files and bundle it with their product.
-Users would browser the documentation locally, using the `file://` protocol, which disabled the possibility to search the documentation, as the search is implemented as part of a web worker and uses XHR to download the search index.
+Users would browser the documentation locally, using the `file://` protocol, which broke the search functionality of the documentation, as search is implemented as part of a web worker.
 This polyfill in combination with the [localsearch][3] plugin allows to use search on the `file://` protocol.

 ## License